Radiant Range & Cooktop - Cookware Name Brands

 • Farberware - Aluminum (flat bottom)

-• All-Clad Stainless - Stainless steel w/aluminum core
+• All-Clad Stainless - Stainless Steel with Aluminum core

-• Magnalite Professional - Stainless steel w/copper core
+• Magnalite Professional - Stainless Steel with Copper core

 • Use pans of correct diameter only.
 They should be slightly larger than the element so spillovers won't bake onto the element.
 The pan base should not overhang more than 1 inch beyond the surface of the element.
 EXCEPTION: Most canners will extend more than 1 inch.
-(Since they are normally used at a lower temperature once they reach pressure, this is not a problem.)
+Since canners are normally used at a lower temperature once they reach pressure, this is not a problem.

 • Some cookware manufacturers recommend the use of their griddles that extend across 2 burners.
 If recommended by the cookware manufacturer that it is acceptable for radiant cooktops, then it may be used on GE Appliances radiant products.

 • Use of a Wok - We recommend the use of a flat-bottomed wok.
-The bottom should have the same diameter as the surface unit to ensure proper contact.
+The bottom should have the same diameter as the surface element to ensure proper contact.